AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_member.md

 ## Removing multiple group members

 Removes multiple users from the chat group.
 You can remove a maximum of 60 members from the chat group at one time.
 If the specified users are not in the group, an error is returned.

+Once a member is removed from a chat group, this member is also removed from all threads they join in this chat group.

 ### HTTP request